joshwts/RiotAPI/Find_User.md

 ## Description

-Returns a list of users matching the specificed username.
+Returns a list of user information matching the specificed username.

 ## Parameters